Rhea Royce by Warp Speed

 Shortly after 101 AC, Rhea succeeded Lord Yorbert Royce as the Lady of Runestone.
 Meanwhile, Rhea's union with Daemon proved to be barren.
 Upon the ascension of his brother King Viserys I, Daemon petitioned the king to set aside his marriage, but Viserys denied the request.
 However, he did allow his brother to return to court to serve on the small council.
 While at court, Daemon acquired the Lady Mysaria as a mistress and impregnated her in 105 AC.
 After Daemon attempted to give her a dragon egg, Viserys commanded Daemon to return the egg and return to Lady Rhea at Runestone, or else be attained; Daemon obeyed with ill grace and returned to Rhea's unwelcomed company.

-By 106 AC, Daemon had once against left Lady Rhea at Runestone, this time to wage a war over control of the Stepstones with Lord Corlys Velaryon, declaring that he had suffered all he could of the Vale and his lady wife.
+By 106 AC, Daemon had once again left Lady Rhea at Runestone, this time to wage a war over control of the Stepstones with Lord Corlys Velaryon, declaring that he had suffered all he could of the Vale and his lady wife.
 Daemon later reportedly requested for his marriage to be set aside to wed his niece, Princess Rhaenyra Targaryen, but the king exiled him from the Seven Kingdoms.

 Death and succession

 In 115 AC, while she was hawking in the Vale, Lady Rhea fell from her horse and cracked her skull upon a stone.
 She lingered for nine days before finally feeling well enough to leave her bed, only to collapse and die within an hour of rising.

 Upon learning of Rhea's death, Prince Daemon flew from Bloodstone to put his wife to rest.
 After arriving in the Vale, however, he claimed the lands, castles, and incomes of House Royce.
 Runestone passed to a nephew of Lady Rhea, however, and Daemon's claim was dismissed by Lady Jeyne Arryn, who warned him that he was unwelcome in the Vale.